ThirdEyeSqueegee/Ro/README.md

 **Please refer to [this](https://github.com/ThirdEyeSqueegee/Ro/blob/main/KEYBINDS.md) for some useful default keybinds, and [this](https://github.com/ThirdEyeSqueegee/Ro/blob/main/BETHINI.md) for the default BethINI configuration used in this modlist.**

+**NEW: Foamimi whipped up an amazing NPC overhaul addon for Ro, check it out at https://github.com/Foamimi/Ro-Extended---NPC-Overhaul-Addon/blob/main/README.md!**

 ### Technical notes:

 - Installation size: ~150 GB